GiovanH/fansim-engine/README.md

 patcher.py is a preprocessor that, among other features, runs a simple substitution based on subtable.json *on your whole script*.

+### Standard init offsets

+Including the line `init offset = [x]` changes the load order of your files.
+Read this if you're experiencing errors about names not being defined when you launch renpy, or if you're just interested.

+If you define characters, styles, or transforms in a separate file from your script, it should start with `init offset = 1`.

+In general your scripts should start with `init offset = 2`.

+0: Reserved for system and library definitions that depend on the base game.
+1: Require the base game and PQMS supplemental assets to be loaded first.
+2: Require all assets to be loaded first.

-## Example
+## Examples

 Please see the example volumes from [pqms-extras](https://github.com/GiovanH/pqms-extras) for examples.

-## Standard init offsets
+## Appendix

-0: Reserved for system and library definitions that depend on pesterquest
-1: Reserved for definitions that depend on system and library definitions
-2: Require assets to be defined first
+### Opening a terminal

+- Navigate to the `src` directory
+- `Shift+Right Click` somewhere in the folder, like you would if you were making a new folder.
+- In that menu, you'll either see "Open PowerShell Window Here" or "Open Command Prompt Here".
+Click that.
+  - If you opened a powershell window, type `start cmd` and press enter.
+You are now in a command prompt window.

 ## Credits